 A debate is simmering in the service of process community, and should come to a rolling boil in the next several years: whether process can be legally served by electronic means.
 Frankly, it ought to be—not just because it is so simple—but because it fulfills the constitutional standard much more effectively than other less practical means.

 That standard?
 In Mullane v.
-Central Hanover Trust Co., 339 U.S. 306 (1950), the Supreme Court held that service of process must be effected by a means reasonably expected to put the defendant on notice of the claim against him—and to afford him the opportunity to defend against the charges.
+Central Hanover Trust Co., 339 U.S. 306 (1950), the Supreme Court held that service of process must be effected by a means reasonably calculated to put the defendant on notice of the claim against him—and to afford him the opportunity to defend against the charges.
 At the core of Mullane was a highly critical view of publication– even seven decades ago, and that criticism is even more stark in today’s climate, where newspapers’ presence in society is waning with staggering speed.

 Traditionally, service by publication has been used to “put the whole world on notice” of a claim where a defendant could not be located.
 For many years after Mullane, publication was really a plaintiff’s last (remotely) reasonable resort.
 Absent finding an address by dumb luck or just happening to catch a defendant on the street, not many options were left.

 In reality, the method is no longer reasonably calculated to do anything but increase publishers’ revenue.
 Its effectiveness is a gross legal fiction.
 [Honestly, how many people read legal notices in the paper anymore, if ever?
 For that matter, how many people read “the paper” anymore?
 See my July, 2022 rant about why publication is utterly ineffective here.]

 Nowadays, though, email and social media platforms have become all but ubiquitous.
 No business can expect to remain a going concern if it lacks an internet presence.
 And only the most impoverished individuals—aside from militant Luddites and the very aged—lack an email address.
 Yet many courts still reject electronic service, opting to mandate more traditional methods: personal delivery by a process server, registered mail (ahem, good luck with that), and the all-but-useless publication.